 Hiprex, a urinary antiseptic, is used by specialists to treat chronic UTI.

-Methenamine Hippurate or Hiprex acts as an antibacterial agent against a wide range of bacteria, covering both gram-positive and gram-negative organisms.
+Methenamine Hippurate or Hiprex acts against a wide range of bacteria, covering both gram-positive and gram-negative organisms.

 - Hiprex is often prescribed alongside antibiotics or on its own.